enkidevs/curriculum/comp-sci/networking/dns/dns-hierarchy-1.md

 Authoritative servers are responsible for having NS and A records for websites and web services.
 Root and TLD servers are responsible for knowing about other DNS infrastructure; authoritative servers on the other hand are responsible for knowing about edge services like `google.com` and `facebook.com`.

-It is the responsilbility of the domain owner to operate an authoritative server for their domain (e.g. Google operates authoritative DNS servers for `google.com`) but most small businesses pay a company like Go Daddy or Namecheap to do this on their behalf.
+It is the responsibility of the domain owner to operate an authoritative server for their domain (e.g. Google operates authoritative DNS servers for `google.com`) but most small businesses pay a company like Go Daddy or Namecheap to do this on their behalf.
 Namecheap, therefore, operates a single authoritative server that has A and AAAA records for many different websites.

 ---
 ## Practice